Board of Directors

 Mary is a long-time resident of the Washington area and has spent the majority of her career in government and private sector positions focused on health care issues.
 She served as a legislative aide in the U.S. Senate and as Counsel to the House Energy and Commerce Committee in the U.S. House of Representatives.
 Her responsibilities included numerous issues ranging from Medicare, health reform, to intellectual property and food safety.
 After a dozen years on Capitol Hill, Mary moved on to senior positions in the pharmaceutical and biotechnology industry.
 She retired a number of years ago from Genzyme Corporation where she served as a corporate officer and Senior Vice President for Government Affairs.

 Mary holds a J.D. from Catholic University, an M.A. from Drew University, and a B.A. from Muhlenberg College.
+Mary is a long-time fan of ballet and is an avid reader, traveler, and loves to cook.
+Mary has been a board member since 2021.

 JOY TREUTEL, VICE PRESIDENT